 (TVDB)

 After the hit TV movie, CBS wanted to reboot the show, but not as a sitcom.
 This time, the Bradys got all soapy serious.
-While Susan Olsen was back with the flock, Maureen McCormick was out having just given birth to her daughter.
+While Susan Olsen was back with the flock, Maureen McCormick was out.
+She had just given birth to her daughter.
 She was replaced by Leah Ayres.

 The new show continued where the Christmas movie left off.
 Mike began a political career.
 Greg was now a doctor.
 Peter broke things off with his boss but started dating the daughter of Mike’s political rival.
 Racecar driver Bobby got in a terrible wreck that left him a paraplegic.
 Marcia was a stay-at-home mom … and alcoholic.
 Jan and Philip adopted a Korean girl.
 Cindy, who was a radio show host, dated her boss who was ten years older.

-The Bradys couldn’t compete with rival shows Full House and Family Matters and so the show was cancelled after just one month.
+The Bradys couldn’t compete with rival shows Full House and Family Matters, so the show was cancelled after just one month.

-Robert Reed, Florence Henderson, Christopher Knight, Susan Olsen and Maureen McCormick appeared on the game show competing against stars from the 1950’s TV show, Your Hit Parade.
+Robert Reed, Florence Henderson, Christopher Knight, Susan Olsen and Maureen McCormick appeared on the Family Feud game show to compete against stars from the 1950’s TV show, Your Hit Parade.

 The short-lived NBC sitcom, Day by Day, had one episode where a teenager (played by Christopher Daniel Barnes) was obsessed with The Brady Bunch TV show.
 He dreamt that he was part of the Brady family playing the part of Chuck, the fourth Brady boy.
 (Ironically, the actor ended up playing Greg in The Brady Bunch Movie and A Very Brady Sequel.)